-What are Your Options If Your Employer Requires You to be Vaccinated or Get Tested Regularly but You are Uncomfortable with this?
+What are Your Options If Your Employer Requires You to be Vaccinated or Get Tested Regularly but You are Uncomfortable With This?

-You may wish to discuss with your employer other possible options that allow you not to be vaccinated or get tested regularly.
-For instance, you may request to be moved to a lower-risk role that is in line with your experience and skills, according to your company’s existing redeployment policy.
+For unvaccinated employees, employers may allow you to work from home, but this is their prerogative.
+You may request to be moved to a lower-risk role that is in line with your experience and skills, according to your company’s existing redeployment policy.

 What Can You Do If You Believe that You have been Unfairly Treated at Work, or Unfairly Dismissed From Work, For Refusing to Get Vaccinated/Tested?